J0r33/bellabeat_case_study/README.md

 > The notebook version mirrors the Google DA process (Ask → Prepare → Process → Analyze → Share → Act) but executes the *Process* and *Analyze* steps with SQL instead of R. It includes joins across activity, sleep, and hourly tables; date/time parsing; creation of analysis views (e.g. hourly patterns, weekday vs weekend); and queries that lead directly to marketing insights.

+## Project Files

+All `.csv` files necessary to run the code are available in the **`project_files` branch** of this repository.
+You can clone or download that branch to access the raw Fitbit data used in this analysis.

 ---

 ## Presentation